Postgraduate Certificate in Health Sciences

 Candidates must have completed a relevant bachelor’s degree or equivalent health qualification.

-Each candidate is subject to the approval of the Dean of Education.
+Each candidate is subject to the approval of the Dean of Education and Health Sciences.
 Prior qualifications and experience of the candidate will be taken into account in approving the course of study.

 For full entry requirements see the Regulations for the Postgraduate Certificate in Health Sciences or use the admission requirements checker.